OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 ### Step 1 - Duplicate the W_template.pde file & rename

-The [W_template.pde](https://github.com/OpenBCI/OpenBCI_GUI/blob/master/OpenBCI_GUI/W_Template.pde) file is designed to serve as a simple starting point for creating your own widgets.
+The [W_template.pde](https://github.com/OpenBCI/OpenBCI_GUI/blob/master/OpenBCI_GUI/W_Template.pde) file is designed to serve as a simple starting point for creating your widgets.
 You'll want to start by duplicating this file and renaming it to something like W_myNewWidget.pde, where "myNewWidget" is something relevant to the purpose of your new widget!
 Try to adhere to the naming convention and put **W_** in front to make sure that all of your widgets end up next to one another in your project directory.

-You need to remember to rename the class to make sure that it is a unique and not the same class as W_template.pde.
+You need to remember to rename the class to make sure that it is unique and not the same class as W_template.pde.
 The first uncommented line of your file should read:

 ```
 class W_myNewWidget extends Widget {